-We guide two different standard routes on Mount Baker, the Coleman Deming Glacier on the Northside of the peak and the Easton Glacier on its Southern flanks.
+NW Alpine Guides will choose one of two standard routes on Mount Baker depending on mountain conditions at the time of the climb to ensure you the best chance of success.
+We climb either the Coleman Deming Glacier on the Northside of the mountain or the Easton Glacier route on the peaks Southern flanks.
 Both routes are considered similar in length, elevation gain and difficulty and offer a great introduction to roped glacier travel and basic mountaineering.
 Our professional guides will introduce and teach you the skills necessary to make a safe and successful climb.
+Baker route map

 How many days is best for me?

-Our three day option is designed for beginner climbers or for those without previous experience using ice axe and crampons on glaciated terrain.
+Our three-day mountaineering school and summit climb is designed for beginner climbers or for those without previous experience using ice axe and crampons on glaciated terrain.
 You will simply have more time for learning the skills needed to climb Mount Baker safely with a mountain guide.
 For those considering climbing Mount Baker as a two-day option, stronger hiking and backpacking skills are required.
-The two day climb is best suited for those with previous climbing experience or a high level of athletic fitness as you are expected to keep a swifter guided pace.
+A one-hour skills refresh will be taught after arriving at high camp.
+Our two-day climb is best suited for those with previous climbing experience or a high level of athletic fitness and climbers able to learn skills quickly.
+You will be expected to keep a swifter guided pace.

 • Rest step, step kicking and pressure breathing